 Turkey Short Term Residence Permit Requirements

 Thanks to its central location, living in Turkey is an attractive option for many worldwide.
-Present day Turkey is a cosmopolitan country, and the main route to living in Turkey as a foreigner is to get a.
-The requirements for short-term residence permit depend on the type of short-term residency you are applying for.
-The purpose of your travel determines which type of residency you need.
-There are some standard documents required for all kinds of short-term residence.
-However, different types require specific documents based on your purpose of travel.
-These documents are generally collected from public institutions and must comply with strict form requirements.
+Present-day Turkey is a cosmopolitan country, and the main route for foreigners to live in Turkey is to obtain a short-term residence permit.
+The requirements for a short-term residence permit depend on your purpose of travel.
+There are different short-term residency paths depending on the purpose of your travel.
+There are standard documents required for all travel.
+However, specific documents may also be requested depending on your purpose of travel.
+These documents are generally obtained from public institutions and must comply with strict form requirements, which this article covers.

 Residence Permit Application